hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/typescript-react-apollo/tutorial-site/content/subscriptions.md

 We have to make this change to see yourself online first.
 Remember that you are already logged in, registered your data in the server, but not updated your `last_seen` value.?

 The goal is to update every few seconds from the client that you are online.
-Ideally you should do this after you have successfully authenticated with Auth0.
+Ideally you should do this after you have successfully authenticated the user.
 So let's update some code to handle this.

 Open `src/components/OnlineUsers/OnlineUsersWrapper.tsx` and add the following imports.